Contributed By Barnes & Thornburg LLP

 If a court finds a restrictive covenant to be “unreasonable in any respect,” the Michigan statute permits a court to “limit the agreement to render it reasonable in light of the circumstances in which it was made and specifically enforceable agreement as limited.”

-Employees do not have to first exhaust administrative remedies by filing a charge with the Michigan Department of Civil Rights before bringing a civil suit alleging discrimination, harassment and/or retaliation under Michigan’s civil rights laws.
-The limitations period for filing a civil suit is three years, although most courts enforce agreements to abbreviate the limitations period that applies to actions brought to enforce Michigan civil rights in employment laws.
-An explicit policy prohibiting discrimination, harassment and retaliation is a key component in addressing employee concerns and defending against a civil suit.
-Equally important, in terms of regulating workplace behaviors and defending against litigation, is the provision of periodic training, and especially supervisors’ training; supervisors, as the employer’s agents, are subject to individual liability under many Michigan civil rights laws.
-Training, which should be mandatory, will identify the types of behaviors that are inappropriate in the workplace, how to report concerns and specifically identify who to report those concerns to, and prohibit retaliation against those who pursue complaints or assist in an investigation.
-Supervisors’ training should also identify the supervisor’s role in communicating with applicants and employees, and how to appropriately escalate, investigate, document and address reports of prohibited behaviors, including through any needed intermediate remediation and discipline.
+Training, which many employers mandate, will identify the types of behaviors that are inappropriate in the workplace, how to report concerns and specifically identify who to report those concerns to, and prohibit retaliation against those who pursue complaints or assist in an investigation.
+Supervisors’ training should also identify the supervisor’s role in setting the standard of professional workplace behavior, and how to appropriately escalate, investigate, document and address reports of prohibited behaviors, including through any needed intermediate remediation and discipline.
 Most employers also include workplace respect, diversity and anti-bullying training designed to foster an inclusive and respectful workplace.

 The Occupational Safety and Health Administration (OSHA) is the federal agency charged with enforcing all applicable safety laws and regulations in the OSH Act.
-Roughly 22 states have applied for and have been granted authorization to establish state plans to administer and enforce the applicable safety and health compliance program in their states.
-While state plans must be at least as effective as the federal standards, states can be stricter than their federal counterpart with regard to regulatory compliance.
+Roughly 22 states have been granted authorization to establish their own occupational safety and health programs.
 Michigan has an approved state plan, and the Michigan Occupational Safety and Health Administration (MIOSHA) administers the OSHA statutory and regulatory mandates.
-Michigan typically follows the federal OSHA regulations and does not implement standards that are stricter than the federal guidelines, although MIOSHA-specific standards must always be checked.
-For example, MIOSHA maintains more up-to-date chemical exposure limits.
-Generally, the employer’s obligation under the OSHA statute and regulatory framework runs to employees, not third-party non-employees or members of the public.
+Michigan typically follows the federal OSHA regulations and does not implement standards that are stricter than the federal guidelines.

 The Michigan worker’s compensation framework has several advantages for employers, including relatively modest statutory caps on benefits available under the Act, the ability of the employer to direct authorized medical care, and a robust exclusivity provision.
 The Michigan Worker’s Compensation Act is adjudicated through an administrative law structure, with hearings being held by a single hearing member assigned to that geographic location.
 Appeals from the decision of the single hearing member may be appealed to the full Board.